hashhar/nas/README.md

 us to run our own choice of reverse proxy on them like Caddy, Nginx, Traefik etc.

-### Prerequisites

-- Make sure your LAN is using `192.168.0.0/16` address space (i.e. subnet mask of `255.255.0.0`).
-- Configure your DHCP server to only use `192.168.1.0/24` for the DHCP pool (i.e. `192.168.1.1` to `192.168.1.255`).

-This will allow us to have clear identification of what network a device is on by looking at the address and also make it easier to prevent IP collisions.

 ### Description

 Any container running on the macvlan network cannot connect to the physical